 The Heavy Hand of Monsanto

 The newly released documents show that throughout Monsanto’s secret retraction campaign, company employees tried to cover Monsanto’s tracks to hide its heavy hand.
 Nevertheless, Monsanto scientist David Saltmiras admitted to orchestrating a “third party expert” campaign.
 He enlisted scientists – who were ostensibly independent of Monsanto – to letter bomb the editor-in-chief of the journal Food and Chemical Toxicology (FCT), A. Wallace Hayes.
 Letters from the “scientists” demanded that Mr. Hayes retract the study.

 Fake Third Party “Experts”

-Using ostensibly independent “third party experts” is a classic public relations trick perfected by Big Tobacco, which used doctors, among other paid shills, to tout the safety and the wonders of cigarettes.
+Using ostensibly independent “third party experts” is a classic public relations trick perfected by Big Tobacco, which used doctors and other paid shills to tout the safety and the wonders of cigarettes.
 The idea is to pay “independent” experts to support industry products and attack their critics, in order to hide industry’s heavy hand.

 GM Watch: Jonathan Matthews

 “Back in 2012, GMWatch founder Jonathan Matthews exposed the pesticide industry links of the supposedly independent scientists who lobbied the journal editor to retract the Séralini paper.
 Now we have first-hand proof of Monsanto’s direct involvement.